 \subsection{Organization}

-We introduce notations and the problem formulation in \cref{sec:setting}.
-Then we introduce uncertainty complexity and its connection to regret of any policy in \crefrange{sec:uncertainty}{sec:regret}.
+We introduce notation and the problem formulation in \cref{sec:setting}.
+Then we introduce uncertainty complexity and its connection to regret in Sections \ref{sec:uncertainty} and \ref{sec:regret}.
 Our ROFUL algorithm and its regret analysis are presented in \cref{sec:optimism}.
-In \cref{sec:examples}, we start by demonstrating how OFUL and variants of TS (versions that inflate posterior variance) are special cases of ROFUL and then introduce our rate optimal SG algorithm and its analysis that is then numerically compared with existing benchmarks in \cref{sec:simulation}.
-Finally, in \cref{sec:margin}, we provide extensions of our results to obtain poly-logarithmic regret bounds for OFUL and TS and sharper bounds for the $k$-armed contextual bandits.
+In \cref{sec:examples}, we first demonstrate how OFUL and TS are special cases of ROFUL and then introduce our rate-optimal SG algorithm, which is empirically compared with existing benchmarks in \cref{sec:simulation}.
+Finally, in \cref{sec:margin}, we provide extensions of our results to obtain polylogarithmic regret bounds for OFUL and TS and sharper bounds for the $k$-armed contextual bandit problem.